 10. Concentration brings you closer to the truth

 In Buddhism, they have the concept of the Monkey Mind, which reflects the main operating system of humanity.
 We just come up with a thought and then cling to it, and then this thought leads to another thought.
 And so we are lost.
 But if you just sit and observe as thoughts arise and pass away, they will lose their power over you.
 “Old friends pass away, new friends appear.
 It is just like the days.
 An old day passes, and a new day arrives.
 The important thing is to make it meaningful: a meaningful friend – or a meaningful day.”― Dalai Lama XIV

 11. Meditate and reach subtler levels of sensations

-According to Dalai Lama, there are a couple of levels of meditation.
-Each level helps you to move from the gross sensations in the body, to more subtle sensations:
+According to the Dalai Lama, there are a couple of levels of meditation.
+Each level helps you to move from the gross sensations in the body to more subtle sensations:

 - You recognize that your mind is full of thoughts and you try to concentrate on your breath.

 - Are you staying on the object of meditation (the breath)?
 Then you’re able to concentrate for a little while longer.

 - You’re able to recognize distractions more frequently and remain concentrated for a longer period.

 - You’re staying close.
 You don’t lose focus on the object of meditation.
 There are distractions from time to time but overall you’re highly concentrated.